foxpy/dumbgine/md/BUILDING.md

 # Building

-Compilation guide

 ## Supported platforms

 dumbgine is intended to run on Windows and GNU/Linux operating systems.
-I have set myself a requirement to support Windows 10 Versions 1607 (Anniversary Update) and newer.
+I have set myself a requirement to support Windows 10 Version 1607 (Anniversary Update) and newer.

 With GNU/Linux it becomes slightly complicated since there is no universal way to version GNU/Linux distros.
-I also don't want to claim support for fixed versions of Ubuntu, Devian, Red Hat, whatever.
+I also don't want to claim support for fixed versions of Ubuntu, Debian, Red Hat, whatever.
 Supporting just ArchLinux doesn't sound good, too.
 Since I can't claim which distros are supported and which are not let's just say dumbgine should work in any adequate modern GNU/Linux distro. e. g.:
 ArchLinux - good;
 Debian 9/10 - good;
 Ubuntu 18/19 - good;
-Alpine 3 - not even sure.. good if it works;
+Alpine 3.9 - not even sure.. good if it works;
 Slackware 4.0 - not a chance. :D

 No MacOS support intended, but if it compiles in GNU/Linux it should compile in MacOS, too, I guess?
-I honestly don't have hardware and will to support MacOS.
+I honestly don't have hardware and will to support MacOS but of course it is nice to have it supported.

 ## Supported hardware